ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2016-04-27-deep-thoughts.md

 Waiter, bring me a glass of tap water with filtered ice.

-Emojis are for the sender.
+Emojis are for the sender, not the receiver.
 Treat yourself, but don't kid yourself.